makostadima/r-novice-intermediate-cambridge-june2015/05-data-analysis.md

 > the file paths with a web address.
 >
 > Finally, you can also read directly from excel spreadsheets without
-> converting them to plain text first by using the `xlsx` package.
+> converting them to plain text first by using, for example, the `xlsx`
+> package.
 >

-Since we didn't tell it to do anything else with the function's output, the console will display the full contents of the file `gapminder-FiveYearData.csv`.
+Since we didn't assign the output of `read.csv` to any variable, the console will display the full contents of the file `gapminder-FiveYearData.csv` onto the interactive R console.

 > #### Challenge 1 {.challenge}
 >
 > Go to File -> New File -> R Script, and write a R script to
 > read the gapminder dataset and assign it to a variable named `gapminder` .
 >
-> Create a new folder in your project named `scripts/`, store the R script
+> Save the R script as `data_analysis` under a new folder in your project
-> under it and add it to version control.
+> named `scripts/` and add it to version control.
 >
 > Run the script using the `source` function, using the file path
 > as its argument (or by pressing the "source" button in RStudio).